prodo-dev/prodo/docs/content/02_basics/eslint-plugin.md

 npm install @prodo/eslint-plugin --save-dev
 ```

-If you are using TypeScript, you'll also need to install the TypeScript Eslint
+If you are using TypeScript, you'll also need to install the TypeScript ESLint
 plugin and parser.

 ```shell